 Dyes derived from insects or from the earth, including dyes made from plants and bark, which includes madder root, indigo, milkweed, pomegranate, Osage, cutch, and cochineal.
 These also include natural dyes produced from berries, roots, and bark.
-They are not as colorfast as chrome dyes and produce unusual shades of blue, green and other colors.
+They are not as colorfast as chrome dyes and produce unusual shades of blue, green and other colours.
 They contain no synthetic chemicals…

 Nylon material made with both a surface of tiny hooks and a complementary surface of an adhesive pile, used in matching strips that can be pressed together or pulled apart for easy fastening and unfastening.

 A medium weight, closely woven fabric with a thick pile.
 It can be made using either a plain weave or a satin weave construction.
 It resembles velvet but has a lower cut pile.
-End uses include apparel, upholstery, and drapes.
+End-uses include apparel, upholstery, and drapes.

 A cotton cut-pile weave fabric, utilizing extra fill yarn construction, with either a twill or a plain weave back.
 The fabric is woven with two sets of filling yarns; the extra set creates the pile.

+Vichy is a checkered fabric.
 The weave of this fabric is formed of horizontal bands and vertical bands respectively in a light and strong variants of the same colour.

 A very soft, silky wool obtained from a small wild llama (Vicugna vicugna) that is found mainly at high altitudes (12,000 to 17,000 feet) in Ecuador, Bolivia, and Peru.
 The vicuna produces a fine, downy fleece that is valuable.
 The straight, silk-like wool is rare.
-It is generally left undyed in its natural white or cream color.
+It is generally left undyed in its natural white or cream colour.
 Vicua is used…